mweagle/napidocs/lib/resources/init/docs/README.md

       * Optionally change the CSS style
       * Optionally change the [highlights.js style](http://softwaremaniacs.org/media/soft/highlight/test.html) reference
   * All immediate `/docs` child directories are transformed into Group headers in the sidebar.
 Delete any immediate directories that don't apply to your service.
-  * Like the [Hero Unit](http://twitter.github.com/bootstrap/components.html#typography) at the top of this page, you can reference Twitter Bootstrap styles in your Markdown.
+  * Like the [Jumbotron](http://getbootstrap.com/components/#jumbotron) at the top of this page, you can reference Twitter Bootstrap styles in your Markdown.
 4. Repeat steps 2 and 3 as needed
 5. Build the site: `node napidocs.js build --source ~/NapiDocs`
 6. Host the documentation (`~/NapiDocs/build`) on a static server.